Weekly Energy Market Update

 Having trouble closing deals due to high rates?
 We’re here to provide you with the information you need to answer the recurring question; Why buy now?

 We break down the answer to this question so you can come to the table with all the information you need to help your customer navigate these unprecedented market conditions.

 Remembering all the way back to Economics 101, we know the first items of interest in making sense of any price are supply and demand.
 How much gas we have stored nationally is one of the most influential factors to the supply side of the equation.
-After numerous cold fronts moving through the country this past winter, natural gas storage levels brushed up against the lowest levels in 5 years and continue to be well below the 5-year average.
-Since natural gas is used as the primary generation source for power, these below-average numbers signal prices will be sensitive to forecasts for hotter weather, aka additional cooling demand, this summer.
+With the delay in reopening of a major LNG export terminal and a near perfect fall weather scenario, natural gas storage levels have gone from historically low levels to just below average levels.
+Hidden in the numbers is with normal weather and LNG exports, the U.S. would be at record low levels of storage.
+Since natural gas is used as the primary generation source for power, the risk of future low levels of storage will likely translate to natural gas and power prices continuing with the recent historical high volatility.

-Should Russia stop all exports, European countries would be forced to source gas elsewhere, and and would place the United States as the top new supplier.
-This would provide U.S. producers with the opportunity to sell their gas overseas at 10X domestic prices (conservatively).
-In that scenario, coupled with low storage levels, domestic natural gas prices would increase exponentially.
+With the loss of a major pipeline between Russia and Europe and Asia’s increasing demand, countries around the world are forced to source gas outside their boundaries, and the United States is the top new supplier.
+This provides U.S. producers with the opportunity to sell LNG gas overseas at 5X domestic prices (conservatively).
+In this situation, coupled with low storage levels, domestic natural gas prices would increase exponentially.

 Lock In Your Energy Rates Now